Skip to navigation | Skip to main content | Skip to footer

 • provide a passport or other document which satisfactorily identifies their identity or nationality

-• provide other documents that support the visitor application (including an invitation letter from the University, proof they can support themselves during the trip, details of where they intend to stay and travel plans, and (for academic visitors) proof that they are highly qualified in their field of expertise and currently working in that field at a HEI overseas.
+• provide other documents that support the visitor application (including an invitation letter from the University, proof they can support themselves during the trip, details of where they intend to stay and travel plans, and (for academic visitors of more than 6 months) proof that they are highly qualified in their field of expertise and currently working in that field at a HEI overseas.
 Find out more about the supporting documents required

-• attend a staffed Immigration Control desk at the UK border and present the entry vignette in their passport
+• attend an Immigration desk at the UK border to gain entry clearance

 Non-visa nationals:

-• who are applying for a visa at the UK border should take particular care to ensure that they clearly the purpose of their visit at the immigration desk and present the documents required to support their application (see above)
+• may need to present themselves on arrival at the UK border to an Immigration desk, they should take particular care to ensure that they clearly state the purpose of their visit and present the documents required to support their application (see above)

-• must check that the stamp in their passport is correct before leaving Immigration Control at their port of entry.
-It is not possible to switch this visa type or category from within the UK.
+• if they are given one, check that the stamp in their passport is correct before leaving Immigration Control at their port of entry.
+It is not possible to switch this visa type or category from within the UK

 Visitor Visa Types